Saint Paul Piano Teachers Association

 • My Account

-Registration will be accepted between September 1st and October 15th, 2021.
-The registration fee is $50 per student for SPPTA Members, $75 per student for non-members, and is waived for MusicLink students, when the teacher’s MusicLink ID is noted on the registration form.
+Registrations will be accepted between September 1st and October 15th, 2025.
+The registration fee is $50 per student for SPPTA Members, $75 per student for non-members, and is waived for MusicLink students when the teacher’s MusicLink ID is noted on the registration form.

-Location: Great Benson Hall, Bethel University, Saint Paul, MN
+Benson Great Hall, Bethel University, 3900 Bethel Drive, St. Paul, MN

 Concerto Competition Rules and Regulations:

-2. Fee. $50 per student for SPPTA members; $75 per student of non-members.
-Checks must be written by the teacher and payable to SPPTA.
+2. Fee. $50 per student for SPPTA members; $75 per student for non-members.
+Payment must be made by the teacher payable to SPPTA.
 This fee is waived for MusicLink students when the teacher’s MusicLink ID is noted on the registration form.
-Refunds are given only if students are unable to participate due to program capacity.
+Refunds are given only if students are unable to participate due to program capacity or event cancellation.

 3. Eligibility.
 This competition is open to any student through grade 12.
 The teacher must complete and sign the registration form and take care of all the details.
-If a student has transferred to you within the last 6 months, please note the previous teacher’s name, so we can honor both of your teaching contributions.
+If a student has transferred teachers within the last 6 months, please note the previous teacher’s name, so we can honor both teaching contributions.
 While a student who has won the competition may continue to participate in subsequent years to receive the judges’ critiques, he/she cannot be awarded 1st place again.

 6. Finalists’ Concert.
 At the judges’ discretion, a maximum of six (6) students will be chosen to play in the final auditions.
 A winner may or may not be chosen.